ASR ESSAY/ART CONTEST

-Here is a chance for you to articulate, be it through the written word or through other artistic means, your understanding and personal connections to Kidder's Strength in What Remains.
+Here is a chance for you to articulate, be it through the written word or through other artistic means, your understanding and personal connections to I Am Malala.
 This contest will accept an essay or piece or art (please see below for specific guidelines regarding each medium).

 All submitted pieces will be entered into a random drawing.
-Prizes will also be awarded, based on contest guidelines, to a member of each form for their work (essay or piece of art).
+Prizes will also be awarded, based on contest guidelines, to an overall winner and a member of each form for their work (essay or piece of art).

 This contest is open to all Berkshire students.
 Students must submit original work (no previously-written academic work).

-Essays will be judged by the staff and faculty members of the ASR Committee.
+Essays will be judged by the staff and faculty members of the ASR Committee according to the following:

-offers impressive syntactic variety with few, if any, grammatical errors; and,
+- offers impressive syntactic variety with few, if any, grammatical errors;

 Please choose one of the following prompts to answer:

-Create an original work of art inspired by Strength In What Remains.
+Create an original work of art inspired by I Am Malala.
 As with any effective work of art, give care and thought to both the craftsmanship of the piece and the creative ideas behind and within it.
 Be bold, be original, be provocative!

-Pieces will be judged by the staff and faculty members of the ASR Committee.
+Pieces will be judged by the staff and faculty members of the ASR Committee according to the following: